How to use this calculator

 for turning.
 The cutting speed itself depends on the material and tool — start from

-the table below and adjust.
+the cutting speed chart below and adjust.
+If

 Worked example